m-mehdi-84/opnsense-vlan-segmentation-lab/docs/lab-documentation.md

 ## Problems Encountered and Fixes

-1. DHCP interface differences in OPNsense
+1. DHCP configuration in OPNsense
-Older instructions referenced DHCPv4, but current version uses Dnsmasq and Kea.
+The DHCP setup differs in the current OPNsense version, where Dnsmasq is used instead of the legacy DHCPv4 interface.

 Fix:
-- Used Dnsmasq DNS & DHCP
+- Configured DHCP using Dnsmasq DNS & DHCP for both VLAN interfaces

 2. Existing LAN already in use
 The original network was active.